satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 advances.
-This has cultivated a publish-or-perish mentality where the focus is on maximizing the number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article, the "minimum publishable unit."
-Moreover, given the lack of objective standards for the review process across journals and publishers, there is great variability in the percentage and quality of articles accepted across journals.
+This has cultivated a publish-or-perish mentality where the focus is on maximizing the number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article.
+Moreover, the lack of objective standards for the review process results in great variability in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor [cite: Thompson's index, Hirsch’s h-index, the Eigenfactor index,...].
 As such, certain journal titles are taken as arbiters of quality and significance of published works instead of the review process.
-Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

-Currently the typical evaluation process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The
+Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The